 Double or triple the recipe as needed.

 In general, soaking nuts allows for greater availability of nutrients and less impact on digestion.
-Since Brazil nuts are fairly oily and have a very thin skin, I prefer to only soak them for a few hours (up to 4 hours).
-Plus, Brazil nuts will lose a bit of their bite and become relatively sweeter as they soak, which I believe deeply enhances the overall flavor of the Brazil Nut Milk.
+Since almonds are fairly hard and have a pretty tough skin, I prefer to soak them for one full day (24 hours).

-Depending on the type of blender you have, the exact length of time needed to process the Brazil nuts will vary.
-When you first begin the blending process, the Brazil nuts will cause loud rattling, and as they become pulverized the rattling will lessen.
+Depending on the type of blender you have, the exact length of time needed to process the almonds will vary.
+When you first begin the blending process, the almonds will cause loud rattling, and as they become pulverized the rattling will lessen.
 It may take a bit of trial and error to gauge how smooth the pulp should be.
-If the Brazil nuts process for too long, the pulp will be superfine and require more time and effort to strain.
-However, if the Brazil nuts do not process long enough, the milk could end up watery instead of creamy.
-After you have made Brazil Nut Milk a few times, you will get the hang of it.
+If the almonds process for too long, the pulp will be superfine and require more time and effort to strain.
+However, if the almonds do not process long enough, the milk could end up watery instead of creamy.
+After you have made Almond Milk a few times, you will get the hang of it.

 This milk is meant to be mildly sweet.
 In the list of ingredients, I noted 1/2 of one very large date, pitted.
 1/2 of one very large date is equal to about 1/2 of one tablespoon.
 I chose to freely list the date to make it easier, but you can go with the 1/2 tablespoon measurement if you prefer.

 If your dates are not soft and pliable, you can soak them in a small amount pure water, just enough to cover the dates, for fifteen minutes or longer until they plump up enough for ease in blending.
 If you store your dates in the refrigerator, they will become stiff from the cold but will usually somewhat soften up after being left out at room temperature for a while.
 If they still seem hard, then definitely utilize the soak method.